Victorgonbu/News-Week-Clone/README.md

 # News-Week-Clone
-The goal of this project was to learn about Bootstrap, I apply it to create all the Newsweek page viewports.
+The goal of this project was to learn about Bootstrap, I apply it to create all Newsweek page viewports.

 ![screenshot](./assets/img/SCREENSHOT.PNG)